santedb/dev-doc/developers/server-plugins/service-definitions/concept-terminology-provider.md

 ## LocalConceptRepository - (SanteDB.Server.Core)
-Represents a service which is responsible for the
+Represents a service which is responsible for the maintenance of concepts using local persistence.
-            maintenance of concepts.

 ### Service Registration
 ```markup